anil2799/Acontext/README.md

 )
 ```

 Acontext supports `fast` and `agentic` modes for search.
 The former uses embeddings to match skills.
-The latter uses a Notion Agent to explore the entire `Space` and tries to cover every skill needed.
+The latter uses an Experience Agent to explore the entire `Space` and tries to cover every skill needed.

 The return is a list of sop blocks, which look like below: